eiliz/ribbon/README.md

 Throughout I've tried to use dynamic imports to make Webpack split the bundles into smaller pieces and also to only load them when they're needed.

+FYI I had to replace all http image links for https because they were blocked by the Mixed Content policy of the browsers.

 ## Deployment

 Because the API doesn't support CORS I've setup Netlify as a proxy to be able to